Logo Futurismo

 @liftingborders | The beautiful beach of Ribeira Quente: Praia do Fogo

-The thing to do at Praia do Fogo is lay down on your towel and enjoy the Azorean sun.
+The thing to do at Praia do Fogo is to lie down on your towel and enjoy the Azorean sun.
 Be careful, as we are in the middle of the Atlantic; the sun can be intense, so always bring your sunscreen.

-Read a book, do a sand castle, play with the waves, walk around, and live your best life on this fantastic beach.
+Read a book, build a sand castle, play with the waves, walk around, and live your best life on this fantastic beach.
 Right next to the beach in the parking lot, you can find toilets and showers for your comfort.
-The beach also has access for disabled people.
-It is a Blue flag beach, which means that it is of good quality.
+The beach also has accessible facilities for people with disabilities.
+It is a Blue Flag beach, indicating that it meets high standards of quality and environmental management.
 A lifeguard watches the bathing season (June to September).

 Find the Warm Spots